Inflation in US - Cost-Push drivers

 • Wage growth in the US is elevated.
 Falling hourly wage growth is fully explained by the recent increase in hours worked with no expected income on inflation trends.

-• Finally, at 75.66%, industrial capacity utilization is limited and declining, and remains below the historical limit that anticipates emerging inflation pressures.
+• Finally, at 76.17%, US industrial capacity utilization is is limited but growing, and remains below the historical limit that anticipates emerging inflation pressures.

 MARKET IMPLICATIONS

-In light of the above, production activites offer mixed views with some cost-push pressures that could marginally contribute to rising prices.
+Taking all this together, production activities offer mixed views with some cost-push pressures that could marginally contribute to rising prices.